 Bagel rollers were the most skilled workers in the industry; a roller in Local 338 could make 700-830 bagels an hour.
 In the 1930s, the first bagels made outside New York were coming inside the city due to the introduction of dough preservatives; this led to more and cheaper bagels in town.
 The union tried to fight by ‘PLEASE DON’T BUY’ leaflets and other attempts, but they were blowing on a dying fire.

 An automated bagel factory in 1966 made bagels that were 15% cheaper.
 In 1971, after merging with the local 3, the local bagel union ceased to exist.
 Once known as an ethnic, homemade specific food was now public, with about a million bagels being made each day.

 Bagels are now available in different types, from mass-produced bagels to homemade ones.
-But the production speed isn’t the only thing bagels have received from this era; there are now cream bagels, bagels with fillings, chocolate chip bagels, blueberry bagels, onion bagels, etc. They come in various shapes and sizes, which have countless side items and spreads to consume with.
+But the production speed isn’t the only thing bagels have received from this era; there are now cream bagels, bagels with fillings, chocolate chip bagels, blueberry bagels, onion bagels, etc. They come in various shapes and sizes, which have countless side items and spreads to make bagels taste great.

 Bagels started as food made to bypass the mob mentality, which slowly became an ethnic symbol of luck and happiness for Polish Jews.
 When it was introduced to America, the immigrants who brought this delicacy suffered from the hands of corporal greed, but labor unions helped them.
 When the next generation of bakers came to enjoy their heritage, the machines took over.
 And with the advent of machines, we can now see advancements in bagel texture, taste, and price.